diypool/diy/docs/SetupACardanoStakePool.md

 passwd relay    # Enter a new password for the relay user
 ```

 Login to the relay node and become root.
-Then enable cardano node by editing configuration.nix.
+Then enable cardano-node by editing configuration.nix.
 Temporarily remove your block producer address from the topology section since the block producer
 cardano-node is not running yet.
 After editing the file, while being root, rebuild nixos.
 This will
 download and install